murrain/handbook/team-empowerment/onboarding.md

 * **15Five** - Performance management and feedback
 * **1Password** - Secure password management
 * **Amazon Business** - For purchases under the [Newptible](/hardwarebudget.md) or [Professional Development](/professional-devlopment.md) budgets
-* **Aptible** - For security trainings company-wide and for certain roles, also management of resources hosted on Aptible
+* **Aptible** - For security trainings company-wide and for technical roles, also management of resources hosted on Aptible
 * **Confluence** - Additional internal documentation
 * **Divvy** - Credit card and expense management
 * **Ethena** - Compliance training
+* **GitHub** - For access to `handbook-internal` and other repos company-wide and for technical roles, also for software development
 * **Google Workspace** - Productivity and collaboration; Gmail, G Drive, etc.
 * **Gong** - Call recording and analytics
 * **Jamf** - Device management for your Aptible Macbook and Aptible iPhone.
 You will accept an invite to enroll your devices but will otherwise not likely interact with Jamf frequently.